Fallingwater: 1980s and early 1990s

 The WPC rebuilt the visitor pavilion, obtaining an $800,000 grant from the Edgar J. Kaufmann Foundation.
 The conservancy hired the architect Paul Mayén, along with Curry, Martin & Highberger to redesign the pavilion.
 The pavilion partially reopened in July 1980 and was rededicated in June 1981.
 In addition, the trellises at the front entrance were replaced in 1982 following a storm.
 The WPC began hosting limited wintertime tours in January 1984.
-By then, the museum's annual expenses amounted to $400,000; despite high visitation, the WPC was breaking even.
+By then, the museum's annual expenses amounted to $400,000; despite high visitation, the WPC was just breaking even financially.
 Lynda Waggoner was appointed as the house's curator the next year, later being promoted to director.
 A restaurant also opened at the visitor center in 1985.
 During the late 1980s, the WPC spent at least $500,000 on repairs.
 The organization restored 182 pieces of furniture for the house's 50th anniversary, and it hired a contractor from Wilkinsburg, Pennsylvania, to add waterproofing.
 The woodwork and terraces were also repaired, and the windows were replaced.

 The cantilevered terraces at Fallingwater were sagging significantly by the late 1980s.

 By the late 1980s, acid rain and freeze-and-thaw cycles had caused deterioration.
 The house was vulnerable to water damage because the site was always humid.
 Even though most of the leaks had been repaired, rain and snow still pooled on the terraces and roof, and water came in through the walls.
 In addition, the ends of the terraces had sagged by 7 in, tilting almost two degrees.
 In 1992, the WPC hired John Seekircher to fix the living room's glass hatch, which had not been opened in two decades.
 Waggoner also planned to repaint the house, which was complicated by strict environmental regulations regarding Bear Run.